 Provided they do not contain foil or glitter decoration, these can be put into the blue cardboard bag, recycled at the cardboard banks at bring sites around the town or taken to the Swindon Road recycling centre.

-Wrapping paper which does not contain foil can be put into your kerbside recycling boxes for recycling.
+Wrapping paper which does not contain foil can be put into the kerbside recycling boxes for recycling.
 However wrapping paper made from foil cannot be placed in to the kerbside recycling box as unfortunately they cannot be recycled.